Skip to main content

 TL;DR

 Vite for apps, Rollup for libraries — and Vite uses Rollup internally anyway.
 Vite (~18M weekly downloads) is the default for web applications in 2026.
 Rollup (~15M downloads) remains the best choice for building JavaScript/TypeScript libraries that will be published to npm.
-The distinction: Vite adds development server, HMR, and framework plugins that you don't need when building a library.
+The key distinction: Vite wraps Rollup with a development server, HMR, and framework plugins that you simply do not need when building a library destined for npm.
+For app development, reach for Vite.
+For library authoring with precise output control, reach for Rollup.

 Key Takeaways